log4cplus/log4cplus/README.md

 =============

-[log4cplus] (bug tracker, files, wiki) is hosted on SourceForge, except for [log4cplus source][5], which is hosted on Github.
-This allows the project to integrate with [Travis CI][11] service offered by Github.
+[log4cplus] (bug tracker, files, wiki) is hosted on SourceForge, except for [log4cplus source][5], which is hosted on GitHub.
+This allows the project to integrate with [Travis CI][11] service offered by GitHub.

 [5]: https://sourceforge.net/p/log4cplus/source-code-link/
 [11]: https://sourceforge.net/p/log4cplus/travis-ci/